BONUS EPISODE: Elon Musk at Code Conference 2021

 So I think as COVID lifts and the in-person meetings return,

 The trust level between tech and the government.
+Yeah, both internally within China and with respect to

-people from the US and other countries going and visiting and meeting with officials in the Chinese government.
+people from the U.S. and other countries going and visiting and meeting with officials in the Chinese government.

-And so COVID, I think, has impeded that.
+I think, has impeded that.

 I think things will improve most likely as the in-person meetings resume.
+So they did these antitrust actions because they couldn't say hello.

-I think
+I think that

 not all of it can be ascribed to that, but it's